 Are you a sucker for surface?

-Check out Erin Furimsky’s Layered Surfaces DVD in the Ceramic Arts Daily Bookstore!
+Check out Erin Furimsky’s Layered Surfaces DVD in the Ceramic Arts Network Shop!

 Using a technique similar to dry brushing, Lisa lightly applies two coats of White Engobe Base in yogurt consistency to all the exposed clay surfaces (figure 3).
 The engobe is not worked into the texture.
 Using a metal tool with two wire tines at the end, she defines a line at the edges of the paper strips.
 The wet paper resists the engobe and upon removal, reveals the textured clay (figure 4).